freqtrade/freqtrade/docs/edge.md

 Number of days of data against which Edge calculates Win Rate, Risk Reward and Expectancy Note that it downloads historical data so increasing this number would lead to slowing down the bot<br/>
 (default to 7)

-#### total_capital_in_stake_currency
-This your total capital at risk in your stake currency.
-If edge is enabled then stake_amount is ignored in favor of this parameter

 #### allowed_risk
 Percentage of allowed risk per trade<br/>